martdafuq/i3/System Information.md

 > All I need to know about the system is just the CPU load and RAM usage.
-That's enough for me without using [[Nobar Story]].
+That's enough for me without using [Nobar Story](Nobar%20Story.md).

-> Here's the code to execute in [[i3]] using `mod+Shift+s` to get a notification that shows the system status.
+> Here's the code to execute in [i3](i3.md) using `mod+Shift+s` to get a notification that shows the system status.

 ---

 ```
 #Get CPU and RAM info
 CPU_LOAD=$(awk -v FS=" " '{if ($1=="cpu") {usage=($2+$4)*100/($2+$4+$5); print usage}}' /proc/stat | head -1 | awk '{printf "%.1f%%", $1}')